 I have to say that this is my top comfort food.
-I could eat this kind of salads all day long every day for a year and still prefer it on the 366th or even 367th day.
+I could eat this kind of salad all day long every day for a year and still prefer it on the 365th or even 366th day.

 It is really healthy and pretty balanced since it is high in proteins, has got a good fibre content the veggies which we know how good they are etc, etc.... and it's gluten-free too!!
 Yoop yoop!